-Many people living with or touched by cancer experience guilt—a feeling of blame and regret that can be difficult to acknowledge and express.
-Guilt often leads people to replay "what if" and "if only" scenarios in their thoughts, trying to determine what they could have done differently or how they can “right” a wrongdoing.
+Many people living with cancer experience guilt—a feeling of blame and regret that is usually difficult to acknowledge and express.
+Guilt often leads people to replay "what if" and "if only" scenarios in their minds, trying to figure out what they could have done differently or how they could “right” a wrongdoing.

-People with cancer may feel guilty at various times for different reasons.
-Some forms of guilt you may experience include the following:
+People with cancer may feel guilt at various times for different reasons.
+For example:

 - You may wonder if you could have noticed symptoms earlier or gone to the doctor sooner.

-- You may worry that you are a burden to your family and caregivers, feeling badly about your inability to perform certain tasks.
+- You may worry that you are a burden to your family or caregivers, feeling badly about your inability to perform certain tasks.

 - You may feel guilty that the treatment you received did not work the way you had hoped.
-Remember, it's the treatment that failed, not you.
+Remember, it is the treatment that failed, not you.

-- You may feel guilty about the financial costs of cancer or the time you have to spend away from family or work for treatments.
+- You may feel guilty about the financial costs of cancer or the time you have to spend away from work for treatment.
 Consider asking for help with managing the cost of your cancer care.

 - You may feel guilty because you survived cancer while others did not.
 This is often referred to as “survivor’s guilt.”

-- You may blame yourself or feel embarrassed or ashamed of lifestyle choices and habits—like smoking or sunbathing—that may have increased your risk of getting the disease.
-For example, some people with lung cancer worry that they will not receive as much support because they believe that others will think that their behavior caused the cancer.
+- You may blame yourself or feel embarrassed or ashamed of lifestyle choices and habits, like smoking or sunbathing, that may have increased your risk of developing cancer.
+For example, some people with lung cancer worry that they will not receive as much support because they believe others will think their behavior caused the cancer.
 Read more about living with lung cancer.

 Letting go of guilt

-Feelings of guilt are common, but it is not healthy to dwell them.
-Letting go of guilt will help improve your wellbeing and your ability to cope with cancer.
-To lessen the intensity and frequency of feelings of guilt, try to:
+It is important to remember that although feelings of guilt are common, it is not healthy to dwell on them.
+Letting go of guilt can help improve your wellbeing and your ability to cope with cancer.
+To reduce the intensity and frequency of guilty feelings, try to:

-- Know that your feelings of guilt will come and go—just like all difficult feelings.
-Emotional reactions to cancer often change over time.
+Know that your feelings of guilt will come and go.
+Just like all difficult emotions triggered by a diagnosis of cancer, your feelings of guilt will change over time.

-- If you feel that you can't talk openly about your feelings with friends and family, try talking with a counselor or social worker.
-Learn more about the benefits of counseling, how to find a counselor, and how an oncology social worker can help.
+Share your feelings.
+Talk about the guilt you are feeling with someone you trust.
+If you can't talk openly about your feelings with a friend or family member, try talking with a counselor or social worker.
+Learn more about the benefits of counseling and how an oncology social worker can help.

-- Join a support group.
+Join a support group.
 For many people, it helps to know that there are others in a similar situation with similar feelings.
-Learn more about support groups and finding one that is right for you.
-Several resources for support can also be found on the Internet.
+It is powerful to know that you are not alone.
+Many people have been in your situation and have experienced similar feelings of guilt.
+Support groups may be especially helpful for people with lung cancer to discuss how to handle the lack of understanding of the people around them.
+Learn more about support groups and how to find one that is right for you.
+Additional support resources are available on the Internet.
 Read about online communities for support.